TasALERT real-time fire, emergency warnings | FUEL CHECK Tas

 Home: Heritage Highway > The John Glover Art Prize: Celebrating Tasmania’s Landscape Through Art Each year, Tasmania plays host to one of Australia’s most prestigious landscape art awards—the John Glover Art Prize (Glover Prize).
 Named in honour of renowned colonial artist John Glover, this prize celebrates contemporary interpretations of Tasmania’s

-Celebrate the best of rural life and family-friendly fun at the 2025 Kempton Festival, held on Sunday, 16 February 2025, at the Kempton Recreation Ground.
+Home » Heritage Highway » Blog » Celebrate the best of rural life and family-friendly fun at the 2026 Kempton Festival, held on Sunday, 15 February 2026, at the Kempton Recreation Ground.
 The Kempton Festival is a true community highlight, with something for everyone.
-Entry is by gold coin donation, and there’s an array of free activities
+Entry is by gold coin donation,

 Step back in time and uncover the charm of Tunbridge, a quaint village in Tasmania’s Southern Midlands.